A Guide to Utility Deposit Bonds

 When applying for a surety bond it is important to realize how it is different from commercial insurance.
 Surety bonds protect the interest and investments of the consumer while commercial insurance protects businesses from lawsuits.

 The main difference between insurance and surety bonds is which party is financially restored.
-For instance, insurance returns the principal to where they were before the claim.
+For instance, insurance returns the principal (the insured or bonded party) to where they were before the claim.
 Surety bonds return the bonding company to the financial condition it was in prior to the claim.

 Your insurance premium has a lot to do with the amount of your deductible.
 The higher your deductible is, the lower your premium will be.
 After you pay the deductible the insurance company pays the rest, within the limits of the policy.
 Conversely, there is no deductible with surety bonds.
 If a claim is made and the bond company pays for it, then the principal must pay the full amount back to the company.